drackaitis/reddit-stories/README.md

 ## Disclaimer

-This react-app is a prototype build meant for private use and as a portfolio project; proceed with that in mind.
+This react-app is a prototype build meant mostly for private use and as a portfolio project to show that I've worked with React.
+Keep your expectations low.

 ## License

+MIT

+Feel free to re-use my code in any way you like.